Andrew zu Schleswig-Holstein-Sonderburg-Glücksburg, Prince of Greece and Denmark1

 George Windsor, Earl of St. Andrews 2

-George Philip Nicholas Windsor, Earl of St. Andrews was born on 26 June 1962 at Coppins, Iver, Buckinghamshire, England.1 He is the son of Edward George Nicholas Paul Patrick Windsor, 2nd Duke of Kent and Katharine Lucy Mary Worsley.3 He was baptised as a in the Music Room on 14 September 1962 at Buckingham Palace, St. James's, London, England.
-He married Sylvana Palma Tomaselli, daughter of Maximillian Karl Tomaselli and Josiane Preschez, on 9 January 1988 at Leith, Scotland.4
+George Philip Nicholas Windsor, Earl of St. Andrews was born on 26 June 1962 at Coppins, Iver, Buckinghamshire, EnglandG.1 He is the son of Edward George Nicholas Paul Patrick Windsor, 2nd Duke of Kent and Katharine Lucy Mary Worsley.3 He was baptised on 14 September 1962 at Music Room, Buckingham Palace, St. James's, London, EnglandG.
+He married Sylvana Palma Tomaselli, daughter of Maximillian Karl Tomaselli and Josiane Preschez, on 9 January 1988 at Leith, ScotlandG.4

 Citations